Charles Hazlewood: Television

 Charles Hazlewood's first TV appearance was as music director on Jonathan Miller's Opera Works in 1996.

 Hazlewood created the 2009 BBC Two documentary series The Birth of British Music.
 He has authored and conducted the music in BBC films on Mozart, Beethoven and Tchaikovsky as well as a series exploring the birth of British music.
 He also appeared on the judging panel for the reality show Classical Star (BBC2 2007) and anchored the BBC Proms TV coverage in 2008.

 In 2011, Hazlewood commissioned leading instrument makers to create an orchestra of 44 instruments entirely from scrap.
 Documented by BBC Four, the film culminated in a performance of Tchaikovsky's 1812 Overture on the scrap instruments with BBC Concert Orchestra at the 2011 BBC Proms.

 He authored and presented How Pop Songs Work (BBC Four, 2008); a film with Damon Gough (aka Badly Drawn Boy) entitled Stripping Pop (BBC Three, 2003); and a two part documentary Tones, Drones and Arpeggios: The Magic of Minimalism (BBC Four, 2018), on the history of minimalist music, in which he interviews the 'greats' of the genre: Terry Riley, Le Monte Young, Philip Glass and Steve Reich.

-Hazlewood’s documentary for Sky Arts, Beethoven and Me aired in January 2021.
-It featured members of Paraorchestra and was highlighted by New Statesman as ‘Serious, high-minded and brilliant ... a stunning lesson in not patronising audiences.’
-The film centres on Beethoven’s famous 5th Symphony for a detailed look at the life, genius, and mental health struggles of the great composer in the context of, and drawing parallels with, Hazlewood’s own childhood trauma.
+Hazlewood's documentary for Sky Arts, Beethoven and Me aired in January 2021.
+It featured members of Paraorchestra and was highlighted by New Statesman as 'Serious, high-minded and brilliant ... a stunning lesson in not patronising audiences.'
+The film centres on Beethoven's famous 5th Symphony for a detailed look at the life, genius, and mental health struggles of the great composer in the context of, and drawing parallels with, Hazlewood's own childhood trauma.
 Charles Hazlewood: Beethoven and Me was awarded Best Music Programme at the 2022 Broadcast Awards.

-Hazlewood became Sky Arts’ Ambassador for Music in 2021 in a move from the channel to invest further in UK arts mentoring diverse and emerging talent across literature, music, dance, theatre and visual arts.
+Hazlewood became Sky Arts' Ambassador for Music in 2021 in a move from the channel to invest further in UK arts mentoring diverse and emerging talent across literature, music, dance, theatre and visual arts.

 Radio

 Hazlewood's radio show, The Charles Hazlewood Show on BBC Radio 2, won three Sony Radio Academy Awards in 2006.
 The musical selections are "linked together in surprising and productive new ways, with Mozart, for example, followed by Ivor Cutler, then The Streets, then Handel".

-On 24 May 2020 Hazlewood was the guest in the BBC Radio 4 series Desert Island Discs.
+On 24 May 2020 Hazlewood was the guest in the BBC Radio 4 series Desert Island Discs, selecting Mozart's "Ach, ich fühl's" (conducted by Otto Klemperer and performed by Gundula Janowitz with the Philharmonia Orchestra), a selection of Ivor Cutler's poetry, and an espresso machine as his chosen favourite record, book and luxury item respectively.
 During the programme he revealed that he had been a victim of sexual abuse throughout his childhood.